Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Other related applications

-Material selection for pipes and tubing depend on its applications.
-Pipes are normally made from polyethylene, rigid polyvinyl chloride, and nylon.
-On the other hand, thermoplastic resins are commonly used to produce tubing.
+Material selection for pipes and tubing is based on their intended applications.
+Pipes are typically made from polyethylene, rigid polyvinyl chloride (PVC), and nylon.
+In contrast, thermoplastic resins are commonly used for producing tubing.

 Monofilament Fiber

-The sports industry is one of the major users of monofilament fiber.
-Monofilament is used as tennis, badminton, racquetball, and squash racket strings.
-Synthetic ropes are also made from monofilament fibers and these are widely used in construction, fences, greenhouses, orchards, etc.
+The sports industry is a major user of monofilament fiber, which is used in tennis, badminton, racquetball, and squash racket strings.
+Additionally, synthetic ropes made from monofilament fibers are widely used in construction, fencing, greenhouses, and orchards.

 Extrusion Blow Molding

-Extrusion blow molding is often employed to create huge, irregularly shaped hollow parts.
-The automotive industry is a key customer of extrusion blow molding products including parts of bumpers, knee bolsters, air conditioning, side view mirrors, door handles, and so forth.
+Extrusion blow molding is commonly used to create large, irregularly shaped hollow parts.
+The automotive industry is a significant consumer of extrusion blow molding products, including components for bumpers, knee bolsters, air conditioning systems, side view mirrors, and door handles.

 Stock Solid Shapes